 What kind of appearance or feel would you like your hair to have?
 Take into account the natural composition of your hair as well.

-If it’s naturally dry, a product that will keep it moisturized all day would be beneficial.
-Or maybe you want to add some extra texture and volume, in which case this product is a great option.
+If it’s naturally dry, a product that will keep it moisturised all day would be beneficial.
+Or maybe you want to add some extra texture and volume.

 2. What’s the Price?

-When comparing hair product costs, put the products up side-by-side.
+When comparing hair product costs, put the products side-by-side and compare the ingredients.
 You might find out that the only significant difference is the price tags.

 3. Brand Reputation